 - If you cannot swallow Kapvay extended-release tablets whole, talk with your doctor.
 You may need a different medicine.

 - Take Kapvay extended-release tablets on a regular schedule to get the most benefit from it.

 - Continue to take Kapvay extended-release tablets even if you feel well.
 Do not miss any doses.

-- If you miss a dose of Kapvay extended-release tablets, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of Kapvay extended-release tablets, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Kapvay extended-release tablets.